guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 # Write a Server-Side Test

-If you want to set up your AB test with scala instead of javascript, almost all the steps are different.
+If you want to set up your AB test to run away from the client ie. with scala, or in server-side rendered javascript, almost all the steps are different.

 *Advantages:*
 - Allows you to run tests that just won't work in javascript ie if you want to render a whole different page